-HEREFORE, O Lord, we Thy servants, as also Thy holy people, calling to mind the blessed Passion of the same Christ, Thy Son, our Lord, His resurrection from hell, and glorious ascension into heaven, offer unto Thy most excellent majesty of Thine own gifts bestowed upon us, a pure \(\mathbb{H}\) Victim, a holy \(\mathbb{H}\) Victim, an immaculate \(\mathbb{H}\) Victim, the holy Bread \(\mathbb{H}\) of eternal life and the Chalice \(\mathbb{H}\) of everlasting salvation.
+WHEREFORE, O Lord, we Thy servants, as also Thy holy people, calling to mind the blessed Passion of the same Christ, Thy Son, our Lord, His resurrection from hell, and glorious ascension into heaven, offer unto Thy most excellent majesty of Thine own gifts bestowed upon us, a pure $\clubsuit$ Victim, a holy $\oiint$ Victim, an immaculate $\oiint$ Victim, the holy Bread $\oiint$ of eternal life and the Chalice $\oiint$ of everlasting salvation.

-PON which do Thou vouchsafe to look with a propitious and serene countenance, and to accept them, as Thou wert graciously pleased to accept the gifts of Thy just servant Abel, and the sacrifice of our patriarch Abraham, and that which Thy high priest Melchisedech offered to Thee, a holy sacrifice, a spotless victim.
+UPON which do Thou vouchsafe to look with a propitious and serene countenance, and to accept them, as Thou wert graciously pleased to accept the gifts of Thy just servant Abel, and the sacrifice of our patriarch Abraham, and that which Thy high priest Melchisedech offered to Thee, a holy sacrifice, a spotless victim.

-E most humbly beseech Thee, Almighty God, to command that these offerings be borne by the hands of Thy holy Angel to Thine altar on high in the sight of Thy Divine Majesty, that as many of us as at this altar shall partake of and receive the most holy Body & and Blood of Thy Son, may be filled with every heavenly blessing and grace.
+E most humbly beseech Thee, Almighty God, to command that these offerings be borne by the hands of Thy holy Angel to Thine altar on high in the sight of Thy Divine Majesty, that as many of us as at this altar shall partake of and receive the most holy Body H and Blood H of Thy Son, H may be filled with every heavenly blessing and grace.
 Through the same Christ our Lord.
-Amen.
+Amen. seeking the sun or our soul seeking the heights of heaven.
+Finally, the cup of the chalice opens like a flower in full bloom, representing the flowering of Charity, which we imbibe from the Holy Sacrifice.

-Immediately after the Consecration and the elevation. the Priest proclaims that we are the continuation of the Redemption of Christ and offer the same sacrifice.
+Immediately after the Consecration and the elevation, the Priest proclaims that we are the continuation of the Redemption of Christ and offer the same sacrifice.
 The Catholic is called to offer himself to Christ, freely and in full awareness, in order to help in the salvation of the world.
 "I...now rejoice in my sufferings for you, and fill up those things that are wanting of the sufferings of Christ, in my flesh, for His body, which is the Church" (Col. 1:24).